americobarros/imessage-exporter/README.md

 # imessage-exporter

+## Fork Notice

+This is a fork of the original [imessage-exporter](https://github.com/ReagentX/imessage-exporter) that adds VCF contact name resolution functionality.
+The main difference is the addition of a `-n, --contacts` option that allows you to specify a VCF file to resolve phone numbers and email addresses to contact names in exported conversations.

+**Key Addition:** Instead of seeing "Message from: +19059998799", you'll see "Message from: John Doe (+19059998799)" when using a VCF file.

+This feature was requested in [issue #62](https://github.com/ReagentX/imessage-exporter/issues/62) but marked as "wontfix" in the main repository.
+For alternative solutions that don't require this fork, see the discussion in that issue.

+---

 This crate provides both a library to interact with iMessage data as well as a binary that can perform some useful read-only operations using that data.
 The aim of this project is to provide the most comprehensive and accurate representation of iMessage data available.

 This free and open-source software can: